Breast and Cervical Cancer Control Navigation Program

-In the event of a diagnosis of breast or cervical cancer through the BCCCNP, a woman may be eligible for Medicaid coverage.
+In the event of a diagnosis of breast or cervical cancer through the BC3NP, a woman may be eligible for Medicaid coverage.
 If eligible, Medicaid will pay for all of her medical expenses for as long as she is being treated for the cancer.
-Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BCCCNP.
+Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BC3NP.

 A woman remains eligible for Medicaid coverage until:

 - Her health professional deems the woman is free from cancer an will not require continued cancer therapy or

 - She no longer meets the eligibility criteria for this program (e.g., has obtained creditable insurance coverage, has reached the age of 65 and has Medicare Part B, or has an income that exceeds 250 percent of the federal poverty level (FPL)).

 Note: Women who are illegal aliens, although eligible for BC3NP services, cannot receive Medicaid coverage.
 Federal law limits Medicaid coverage to citizens and legal aliens.